Every year on International Day of Older Persons we like to focus on the older people within our business, both our service users and our care staff.

-For us it’s important to recognise the knowledge that older and more experienced carers can bring to the table, as well as the confidence that they might have in situations younger carers might not have previously been in.
-With many retired people looking to return to work to top up their pensions we are seeing a wave of “unretirement” approaching the care sector and we are proud to offer opportunities to them whether they have care experience or not.
+With many retired people looking to return to work to top up their pensions we are seeing a wave of “unretirement” approaching the care sector.
+We are proud to offer opportunities to all, whether people have experience of working in care or not.

 So what is International Day of Older Persons?